Li Po Chun United World College: Boarding and Pastoral Care

 All students attending the school, including those from Hong Kong, are required to board.
 The full student body of approximately 250 students live in 4 residential blocks, sharing rooms of four students, each representing four different nationalities.
 The full-time teaching faculty reside on campus, where they serve as tutors alongside their teaching duties.
 The school's support staff includes 2 part-time school counselors and 2 school nurses.
 Additionally, second-year students receive training in mental health to assist their peers.

 Graduates

 Many graduates enroll in top universities around the world, with most students earning or qualifying for significant scholarships.
-46% of Li Po Chun UWC graduates go on to study in the United States, 27% in the United Kingdom, 12% in Hong Kong, 9% in Canada, 5% in Europe and 1% in Asia.
-Others choose to pursue "3rd year options" which can range from service to traveling, while others go straight into the workforce or return to their home countries for a gap year.
+In 2025, 43% of Li Po Chun UWC graduates go on to study in the United States, 11% in the United Kingdom, 13% in Hong Kong, 6% in Canada, 11% in Europe.
+Others choose to pursue "3rd year options" which can range from service to travelling, while others go straight into the workforce or return to their home countries for a gap year.

 Recent university destinations include Yale University, Brown University, Columbia University, Cornell University, Wellesley College, University of Oxford, University of Cambridge, Sciences Po, University of Toronto etc.